First steps

 Adding a Saga

-A Saga is a simple class inheriting from the base Saga class:
+A Saga is a simple class inheriting from the base Sagaarrow-up-right class:

 Dependency injection can be used to provide services to a Saga.